 7. Once a missionary, always a missionary.

 God calls missionaries to serve in a specific position anywhere from a few months to several years.
 Resonate has opportunities for both short-term and long-term service.

 The Bible does not promise personal or physical safety.
 No matter where you’re living, safety is never a guarantee—but Resonate will never send you to places where we aren’t able to help protect you and keep you safe.
 Resonate will provide resources and training for your safety on the field, and we closely monitor any security risks if they arise.

 9. You can’t afford it.

 Raising support is intimidating, but Resonate provides resources and connections so you can find people to partner with you in prayer and financial support.

 10. You will “bring God” to people.

 Wherever you go, God is already there.
 That’s why one of Resonate’s core postures is listening.
 God calls and invites you to join his mission in the world—and that means you better be ready for God to work in incredible ways, in unlikely places, and through unlikely people.
-Be ready to listen and learn as the Holy Spirit works through you!
+Be ready to listen and learn as the Holy Spirit works in and through you!

 Are you interested in using your gifts to serve as a missionary?
 Resonate has opportunities to serve in a variety of ways.
 Find your fit at www.ResonateGlobalMission.org/go